-

 Requesting a Banding Review

-6.1 If an employee holds the view that their post has changed significantly enough to warrant a review of the banding outcome they must first of all discuss their view with their line manager and then submit their request using the attached “employee request for significant change review” form, appendix 4.
+6.1 If an employee holds the view that their post has changed significantly enough to warrant a review of the banding outcome, they must first discuss with their line manager and then submit their request using the attached “employee request for significant change review” form, Appendix 6.
 A copy of the form should be kept by the employee.
-The manager must then arrange to discuss the content of the relevant job description with the employee within four weeks of the date of the request
+The manager must then arrange to discuss the content of the relevant job description with the employee within one month of the date of the request being received.

-6.2 If a line manager considers that a post has changed significantly to warrant a banding review of the current AfC banding the line manager will notify the employee of this and arrange to discuss the content of the relevant job description with the employee within four weeks of the date of that notification.
-The manager’s agreement will be recorded on the request for significant change review form, for submission to HR along with subsequent evidential paperwork and copied to the employee for their own personal records.
+6.2 If a line manager considers that a post has changed significantly to warrant a banding review of the current AfC banding, the line manager will notify the employee of this and arrange to discuss the content of the relevant job description with the employee.
+The manager’s agreement will be recorded on the request for significant change review form, for submission along with subsequent evidential paperwork and copied to the employee for their own personal records.

-6.3 The line manager and the employee will discuss and agree any amendments to the job description, tracking these changes for ease of reference, relating to 6.1 or 6.2 above.
-Any discussions should include the manager making the employee aware of the fact that a banding review may result in the post remaining at the same band, increasing or decreasing by a band.
+6.3 The line manager and the employee will discuss and agree any amendments to the job description, tracking these changes, relating to 6.1 or 6.2 above.
+Any discussions should include the manager making the employee aware of the fact that a banding review may result in the post remaining at the same band, increasing, or decreasing in banding.
 Any amendments to the job description must be able to be evidenced and they must be deemed to be significant in nature to meet the requirements for a formal review to be undertaken.

 This policy will also be used in situations where there has been a significant reduction in the duties and responsibilities of any post and where there has been a review of posts within a structure.
-In those situations, a review will be initiated by the manager or HR Officer / Adviser with responsibility for the area involved.
+In those situations, a review will be initiated by the manager with advice from the HR Officer / Adviser.

 At this point the manager and the employee will agree the date when the job changed and record this on the JE10 form.